-OBS: 01/24 Standard & Requirement: Preferred by Nature Ecosystem Restoration Standard vs. 3.1, 1.4.8 Report Section Annex I Description of findings leading to observation: During the field audit, one reference site was evaluated: 1) the Peak Wilderness Sanctuary.
-A visit to the Peak Wilderness Sanctuary revealed that the forest is well-preserved and legally protected.
-HP collaborates with the Forest Department of Sri Lanka for periodic seed collection, enhancing species diversity in the project area.
-WNPS confirmed their recommendation of both sites to HP as exemplary models for the project.
+OBS: 01/24 Standard & Requirement: Preferred by Nature Ecosystem Restoration Standard vs. 3.1, 1.4.8 Report Section Annex I Description of findings leading to observation: Peak Wilderness Sanctuary.
+Sanctuary revealed that the fo protected.
+HP collaborates with Lanka for periodic seed collecti erence site was evaluated: 1) the A visit to the Peak Wilderness rest is well-preserved and legally th the Forest Department of Sri on, enhancing species diversity in ned their recommendation of both sites to HP as exemplary models for the project.
 No reference site was identified for the restoration area at Halwathura Estate.
 Despite this, the presence of mature trees and young seedlings in the natural regeneration area was observed.
 The Restoration Manager (RM) reported that human intervention has been minimal, primarily aimed at controlling invasive species.
 Due to the absence of a reference site, the project has adopted the natural regeneration method for the restoration at Halwathura Estate.
 Observation: The Organisation should identify natural reference site for Halwathura site, which is currently undergoing natural regeneration.

-OBS: 02/24 Standard & Requirement: Preferred by Nature Ecosystem Restoration Standard vs. 3.1, 1.5.8 Report Section Annex I Description of findings leading to observation: The Restoration Manager (RM grants and donations opportur restoration projects.
-Howeve managing budgets can be of actively exploring ways to efficiency of their existing res participating in carbon market being considered to generat restoration efforts.
-The restor strategy that emphasizes secu- preparing for potential cost over) explained that various funding nities are available for ecosystem er, securing these funds and hallenging.
-In response, HP is enhance the effectiveness and toration projects.
-Strategies like and promoting ecotourism are re revenue and support future ration plan includes a mitigation ring reliable funding sources and erruns.
-Observation: The Organisation should ensure that the cost of carrying out restoration align with the restoration plan and cost projection.
+OBS: 02/24 Standard & Requirement: Preferred by Nature Ecosystem Restoration Standard vs. 3.1, 1.5.8 Report Section Annex I Description of findings leading to observation: grants and donations opportur restoration projects.
+However managing budgets can be c actively exploring ways to efficiency of their existing res participating in carbon market being considered to generat restoration efforts.
+The restor ) explained that various funding nities are available for ecosystem er, securing these funds and challenging.
+In response, HP is enhance the effectiveness and ctoration projects.
+Strategies like its and promoting ecotourism are re revenue and support future ration plan includes a mitigation ring reliable funding sources and erruns.
+Observation: The Organisation should ensur- restoration align with the resto e that the cost of carrying out ration plan and cost projection.

-OBS: 03/24 Standard & Requirement: Preferred by Nature Ecosystem Restoration Standard vs. 3.1, 2.4.1 Report Section Annex I Description of findings leading to observation: A comprehensive list of stakeholders was provided for the audit.
-Interviews were conducted by the audit team with a diverse group of stakeholders, including representatives from the women's group, a school principal, a pastor, a local politician's representative, and the workers' union.
-These stakeholders reported that HP had conducted an engagement session with their groups to brief them about the restoration project at its inception.
-The project is in the early stages of the implementation and furthermore, during the celebration of International Mountain Day, representatives from each group were invited to participate in a tree-planting event alongside HP.
+OBS: 03/24 Standard & Requirement: Preferred by Nature Ecosystem Restoration Standard vs. 3.1, 2.4.1 Report Section Annex I Description of findings leading to observation: Interviews were conducted by group of stakeholders, inclu- women's group, a school princ representative, and the work reported that HP had conduct their groups to brief them ab olders was provided for the audit. y the audit team with a diverse iding representatives from the cipal, a pastor, a local politician's kers' union.
+These stakeholders ted an engagement session with out the restoration project at its in the early stages of the implementation and furthermore, during the celebration of International Mountain Day, representatives from each group were invited to participate in a tree-planting event alongside HP.
 Photographic evidence of this event was presented during the interviews.
 There is a dispute resolution mechanism developed by HP (see 2.5.1), however, it was observed that not all interviewed stakeholders were aware of this process.
 Consequently, it is recommended that HP conduct specific outreach sessions to ensure stakeholders are informed about the grievance process and understand how to submit complaints.
 Observation: The Organisation should conduct a targeted outreach session especially with the local communities on the procedure for filing complaints.